-The transferability of the credits you earn at ZMS The Academy is at the complete discretion of an institution to which you may seek to transfer.
-Acceptation of the Certificate of Completion you ear in (Education Program:) is also at the complete discretion of the institution to which you may seek to transfer.
-If the Certificate of Completion that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+The transferability of the credits you earn at ZMS Th e Academy is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate you earn in (Education Program:) is also at the complete discretion of the institution to which you may seek to transfer.

+If the credits or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may see to transfer after attending ZMS The Academy to determine if your Certificate of Completion will transfer.
+This may include contacting an institution to which you may see to transfer after attending ZMS The Academy to determine if your credits or certificate will transfer.